eeyuezhang/eeyuezhang.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Electrical Engineering, City University of Hong Kong, 2021
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Communication and Information Systems, South China University of Technology, 2015
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Information Engineering, South China University of Technology, 2012

 Work experience
 ======